-The XLIFF contains the structure and the localizable content from the file.
-It contains the cgroup>, <trans-unit> and <bin-unit> elements.
-The structure is described using the cgroup>, <trans-unit>, <bin-unit> elements.
-The cgroup> element is a general purpose structural element used in describing the hierarchy of the file; it can contain other cgroup> elements as children as well as trans-unit> and <bin-unit> elements.
+The XLIFF body> contains the structure and the localizable content from the file.
+It contains the cgroup>, ctrans-unit>, clin-unit> elements.

+The cgroup>, ctrans-unit>, clin-unit> elements.

+The cgroup> element is a general purpose structural element used in describing the hierarchy of the file; it can contain other cgroup> elements as children as well as ctrans-unit>clin-unit>